groupon/artemisia/docs/concept.md

 #### Component:
    This selects the component of the task.
 Components encapsulates similar tasks together.
 For eg the MySQLComponent aggregates tasks that loads, export, queries a MySQL database. similarly you can have components for other databases, hadoop, spark etc. The value must be one of the supported component by Artemisia.
+Run command `artemisia doc` to list all components supported by Artemisia.

 #### Task:
    This field selects a task within the previously selected Component.
    It must be one of the task supported by the previously selected Component.
+   Run command `artemisia doc -c <Component Name>` to list all tasks supported by a component.

 #### dependencies:
    This field sets the upstream *dependencies* of the current node.
 The *dependencies* field sometimes takes an object as